How do you prepare for a branding session you ask?

 - products, if applicable

 location location location

-Of course after you’ve done all this work you’ll need to decide what the perfect location is for your session.
+After you’ve done all this work, you’ll need to decide what the perfect location is for your session.
 Do you need to be outside?
 Inside?
 At a coffee shop?
 Do you need a kitchen atmosphere?
-For an hour session, I suggest 2-3 locations max.
-That all depends on the distance between each spot, the time of day, and how many outfit changes you have.
+For a one hour session, I suggest 2 locations maximum.
+Choosing multiple locations also depends on their proximity, the time of day, and how many outfit changes you have.